MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 How do we order the iterated variables?
 -  Minimum Remaining Values (MRV) Heuristics:
 	- The variables chosen first are the ones with fewer legal values
-	- a.k.a. "fail-first" heurstic -> if we found a variable fails, we can avoid checking other permutations on the other variables.
+	- a.k.a. "fail-first" heuristic -> if we find a variable fails, we can avoid checking other permutations on the other variables.
-	- This fails if the variables have the same amount of legal values.
+	- This makes no sense if the variables have the same amount of legal values (e.g. N-Queens example).
 - Degree Heuristics:
 	- The variables chosen first are the ones involved in the largest number of constraints.
 We could combine both of the heuristics: default to MRV and switch to Degree Heuristics in case of legal values amount equality.